Existence of a weak solution to a nonlinear fluid-structure interaction problem with heat exchange: Introduction

 instead of (\ref{pm2})--(\ref{pm3}).
+For more details about such model, see \cite{NP} for the $3D$ case and \cite{MR2807430} for the $2D$ case. \end{rem} \begin{rem} Even though our analysis is done for the $3D$ fluid flow, we also included results for $2D$ case (Corollaries \ref{Cor2D}, \ref{CorSimple} and Remark \ref{prototype}).
+Namely, the analysis for the $2D$ case is analogous for the following reasons.
+First, all the embedding results that we use are stronger in the $2D$ case.
+Second, our proof relies on the theory for the Navier-Stokes-Fourier system which is analogous for $2D$ case and the main difference in comparison to $3D$ case is that one can prove results with milder restriction on exponent $\gamma$ (see also recent result in $2D$ case \cite{PS21}).

-For more details about such model, see \cite{NP}. \end{rem} \begin{rem} It seems that most thermoelastic plate models in literature (including our own) are based upon the assumptions that the temperature is small with respect to the reference temperature, and that the entropy depends linearly on temperature \cite[Chapter 1.5]{lagnese1989boundary}.
+\end{rem} \begin{rem} It seems that most thermoelastic plate models in literature (including our own) are based upon the assumptions that the temperature is small with respect to the reference temperature, and that the entropy depends linearly on temperature \cite[Chapter 1.5]{lagnese1989boundary}.
 While this makes sense for the stability analysis of plates, it is in contrast with the thermodynamical properties of our fluid, which has strictly positive and arbitrarly large temperature and has a component of the entropy which depends logarithmically on the temperature.
 A possible solution to this problem might be to derive a new nonlinear thermoelastic plate model specially for our interaction problem, under the assumption that the thermodynamical properties of the plate are similar to the ones of the fluid, and then study its interaction with a heat-conducting fluid.
 This is a topic for future research. \end{rem}